KOKO1904/cka_study_exercises/helm/helm.md

 Please complete the following tasks:

-- Create a Helm template for installing Apache HTTP Server v8.5.70 with the serverStatus module.
+- Create a Helm template to install Apache HTTP Server v8.5.70 with the mod_status module enabled.
+Locate the apacheExtraModules section and add the module there.

 - Proceed to install Apache HTTP Server using this template.